madnight/blog/source/_posts/hom-sets.md

 \end{xy}
 {% endraw %}

-Let's have a closer look at the morphism from $a \rightarrow b$ and $c \rightarrow b$.
-So we have a $a \rightarrow b$ and a morphisms that tells us we can go from $c \rightarrow a \rightarrow b$ resulting in $c \rightarrow b$.
+Let's have a closer look at the morphism from $a \rightarrow b$ to $c \rightarrow b$.
+So we have a $a \rightarrow b$ and a morphisms that tells us we can go $c \rightarrow a \rightarrow b$ resulting in $c \rightarrow b$.
 Now, this makes sense if we remember how function composition works:

 {% raw %}
 \begin{xy}